exposit/katamoiran/_posts/2016-12-23-6-against-the-dark.md

 * There are lots of charts.
 Roll on them as much or as little as you want.
 * All you need is a d6.
 The charts with multiple lines are d66; roll 2d6, use the first as the line number (or 1-2 for line one, 3-4 for line two, 5-6 for line three) and the second as the element on that line.
 * If a result doesn't make sense, choose one you like better.
+* Fiat the scene event.
+It happens.
+Things are worse now.
+Make the challenge about dealing with the fallout.
 * Be as specific as you can be with the complications.
 * You don't have to fill in all the details in play.
 Skip ahead.
 Just play it quick and dirty and if you want to go back later there will be a skeleton (of a novel?) waiting to be fleshed out.
 * If you want to play it with a group, it should work.
 One person as GM, everyone else as players.
 Everyone keeps track of their own Score and spends that Score at the end.